Kevin Wall: Radio Vision International

 In 1984, Wall founded Radio Vision International, a company which "pioneered the business of international music video licensing."

-Radio Vision was soon distributing 60 music television programs internationally and worked with nonprofit and philanthropic organizations, such as Live Aid, USA for Africa, the Human Rights Now!
+Not long after that Radio Vision was distributing 60 music television programs internationally and worked with nonprofit and philanthropic organizations including Live Aid, USA for Africa, the Human Rights Now!
 Tour, the 70th birthday tribute to South African activist and former president Nelson Mandela and the annual Prince's Trust Rock Gala, sponsored by Prince Charles.

 BoxTop, iXL

 In 1994 Wall established BoxTop, a web design company, which was merged with iXL, an Atlanta-based media and internet consulting company, and became vice-chairman.
 Wall led the strategic acquisition and organization of 42 internet design and consulting companies, building a company with 3,000 employees, 38 offices and annual revenues of more than $400 million. iXL went public in 1999 and reached a market capitalization of $2 billion within one year.